Hardball Tactics in Negotiation Definition & Examples

 Chicken Negotiation Example-1

-For example, one party is threatening the other party with, “If you do not sell this phone at RM 1000, I will buy the same phone from the next shop who is interested in selling it at the same price.
-The owner believed the customer’s bluff and agreed to sell the phone at RM 1000.
+For example, one party is threatening the other party with, "If you do not sell this phone at RM 1000, I will buy the same phone from the next shop that is interested in selling it at the same price.
+The owner believed the customer's bluff and agreed to sell the phone at RM 1000.

 Chicken Negotiation Example-2